The Long-Term Impact of the Youth Olympic Games Culture and Education Program on Turkish Athletes

 DOI:

 Since 2010, the International Olympic Committee (IOC) has been organizing the Youth Olympic Games (YOG), a recent addition to the Olympic family, designed for talented athletes aged 15 to 18.
-These games encompass not only competitive events but also cultural and educational programs.
-The primary objective of this study is to explore the long term educational, social, and cultural impacts of the YOG on Turkish athletes.
-A total of 11 Turkish athletes (comprising 4 Olympic athletes, 4 elite-level athletes, and 3 retired athletes) were selected through purposive and snowball sampling from a pool of 184 Turkish athletes who had participated in various YOG events.
-Data collection involved semi structured interviews and retrospective methods, while thematic analysis was utilized for data analysis.
+These games not only encompass competitive events but also include cultural and educational Programmes.
+The primary objective of this study is to explore the long-term educational, social, and cultural impacts of the YOG on Turkish athletes.
+A total of 11 Turkish athletes (comprising 4 Olympic athletes, 4 elite level athletes, and 3 retired athletes) were selected through purposive and snowball sampling from a pool of 184 Turkish athletes who had participated in various YOG events.
+Data collection involved semi-structured interviews and retrospective methods, while thematic analysis was utilized for data analysis.
 Memory checking, critical friends, and prolonged engagement were employed to ensure trustworthiness.
-The study's findings indicate that the YOG had a lasting influence on Turkish athletes, inspiring many to become both Olympians and ambassadors for Olympic values.
-The formation of friendships and meaningful social and cultural interactions during the YOG motivated them to pursue excellence in their athletic careers.
-Notably, even retired athletes continued to engage in activities promoting Olympic values and sports after their YOG experience.
+The study's findings indicate that the YOG had a lasting influence on Turkish athletes, inspiring many to become both Olympians and ambassadors for the Olympic Values.
+The formation of friendships and meaningful social and cultural interactions during the YOG served as motivation to pursue excellence in their athletic careers.
+Notably, even retired athletes continued to engage in activities to promote the Olympic Values and sports after their YOG experience.

 Publicado

-Derechos de autor 2024 Murat Madan, Müfide Yoruç Çotuk
+Direitos de Autor (c) 2024 Murat Madan, Müfide Yoruç Çotuk